Thunder kills 36 cows in Ondo – The Sun Nigeria

 Bamigbola Gbolagunte, Akure

-No fewer than 36 cows belonging to a Fulani herdsman identified as Ladam were have been killed when thunder struck in Ijare, Ifedore Local Government Area of Ondo State.
+No fewer than 36 cows belonging to a Fulani herdsman, simply identified as Ladam, were allegedly killed, yesterday, by thunder in Ijare, Ifedore Local Government Area of Ondo State.

-The owner of the cows was said to be a popular farmer in the town and a prominent member of the Miyety Allah Cattle Breeders Association of Nigeria.
+Owner of the cows was said to be a popular farmer in the town and a prominent member of the Miywtti Allah Cattle Breeders Association of Nigeria.

-The cows were reportedly led to the mountain top of the community known as Oke-Owa regarded as a sacred place in the town by Fulani herdsmen when the thunder struck.
+The cows were reportedly led to the mountain top known as Oke-Owa regarded as a sacred by Fulani herdsmen when the thunder struck.

 According to a source in the community, the incident was occasioned by the violation of the community’s customs which forbids strangers from entering the groove.